itsivag/Wallbyte-Pro/README.md

 ## About this App

-Wallbyte Pro is a sophisticated dark wallpaper application, meticulously crafted to provide users with an exceptional dark-themed wallpaper experience.
+Wallbyte Pro is a dark wallpaper application, crafted to provide users with an exceptional dark-themed wallpaper experience.
 Built upon the principles of clean architecture and leveraging advanced technologies like RoomDB, Retrofit, Coil, and Jetpack Compose, Wallbyte Pro offers developers a glimpse into the realm of modern Android app development.

 ### Key Features: